aws-samples/bedrock-claude-chat/docs/AGENT.md

 - Run `cdk deploy` to deploy your changes.
 This will make your custom tool available in the custom bot screen.

-TODO: screenshot for bmi tool
+In addition to the BMI calculation example, there are other tool examples available for reference, including [Text-to-SQL](../examples/agents/tools/text_to_sql/).
+Feel free to explore these [examples](../examples/agents/tools/) to gain insights and inspiration for creating your own tools.

-In addition to the BMI calculation example, there are other tool examples available for reference.
-Feel free to explore these examples to gain insights and inspiration for creating your own tools.
+## Contribution

-Contributions to the tool repository are welcome!
-If you develop a useful and well-implemented tool, consider contributing it to the project by submitting a pull request.
+**Contributions to the tool repository are welcome!** If you develop a useful and well-implemented tool, consider contributing it to the project by submitting an issue or a pull request.